* Thanks to all the great folks who attended the 11th Annual Burrowing Owl Festival.

 If you are interested in purchasing native plants to enhance your property, you can choose from a large variety of plants and reasonable prices.

 Looking for something for the kids to do?
 Bring them all out to the festival.
-Kindness Animal Hospital’s Kids Corner has lots of hands on activities for the kids.
+The Kids Arts and Crafts Corner has lots of hands on activities for the kids.
 Cape Coral Police will give a K-9 demonstration and the Cape Coral Fire Department will have one of their fire trucks available for the kids to see.

 Be sure and stay for lunch.
 Several food vendors will be on site to serve you up some great tasting food.